rsonthal/TreeRep/README.md

     G2, W2  = TreeRep.metric_to_structure_no_recursion(D,undef,undef)

 will return the tree structure G2 and the Weights W2.
-Now if D is n by n, then W2 will be 2n by 2n (unless changed as described above).
+Now if D is n by n, then W2 will be 2n by 2n (unless changed as described below).
 Running

     B = W2[1:nv(G2),1:nv(G2)];
     B = sparse(B);